joelouthan/Theologicus/src/catechism-1693/index.md

 God created man, male and female, after his own image, in knowledge, righteousness, and holiness, with dominion over the creatures.
 (Gen. 1:26, 27, 28; Col. 3:10, Eph.
 4:24)

-### Question 14 What Are God'S Works Of Providence?
+### Question 14 What Are God's Works Of Providence?

 God's works of providence are his most holy, wise, and powerful preserving and governing all his creatures, and all their actions.